erikmartino/websid/raspi/websid_module/README.md

        the deque based "userland" impl may have allowed 2 buffers in those special cases where the playback was done handling the script but the current playback interval was still ongoing (this might have added some "load averaging" in those special cases).
+	   This scenario might occur when using a Raspberry device that is too slow or a device that has automatically clocked down due to cpu overheating..